panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 - Currently, you can buy an NVIDIA GeForce RTX / AMD Radeon RX graphics card for your PC to play with official ray-tracing.
 But you cannot buy the official version of Super Mario Mash-up Pack or even download one to your PC, thus you need to download the unofficial one from the internet, the only legal way to use the Super Mario Mash-up Pack if you won't use PC is to buy a Nintendo hardware, and so the mash-up pack is easily forgettable (even though you were the fan of both games).

 - Also, officially, although RTX-enabled worlds cannot be downloaded or be created on devices without ray-tracing hardware and support, players who don't have ray-tracing hardware and support (even mobile) can join players with ray-tracing hardware whose playing RTX-enabled worlds.
-However official version of Super Mario Mash-up Pack can't be created on PC or mobile because it's not available to Minecraft Marketplace for there in the first place, and on Nintendo Switch, it's resource pack also forcefully disables cross-platform multiplayer so it can only be joined by players on Nintendo Switches, and it cannot be reverted even by deleting the one a world has cached with, so you cannot play with players that are on PC or even mobile.
+However official version of Super Mario Mash-up Pack can't be created on PC or mobile because it's not available to Minecraft Marketplace for there in the first place, and on Nintendo Switch, it's resource pack also forcefully disables cross-platform multiplayer so it can only be joined by players on Nintendo Switches ~~, and it cannot be reverted even by deleting the one a world has cached with, so you cannot play with players that are on PC or even mobile~~ (Fixed since Release 1.21 for latest).

 - players who play Minecraft Preview on mobile (iOS and Android), XBOX or PC, regardless having a ray-tracing hardware / support or not, can alternatively use Deferred Rendering (Ray-tracing-like custom shaders if put with ray-tracing enabled resource packs).
 But there's no official alternatives to playing Super Mario Mash-up Pack if even PC players or mobile players wants to, and community-made workarounds require intense and technical procedure and they will risk getting broken and/or defeated by an anti-feature from a DRM in future revisions or versions.

-- TL;DR: Ray-tracing can only be used on PC with ray-tracing hardware but those who do not have one can join in other's ray-tracing-enabled world or in Minecraft Preview, use deferred rendering, while Super Mario Mash-up Pack can only be used on Nintendo Switch, forcefully disables cross-platform multiplayer, breaks ability for future cross-platform multiplayer on a world if the pack was used on it once, and there's no official alternatives or workarounds.
+- TL;DR: Ray-tracing can only be used on PC with ray-tracing hardware but those who do not have one can join in other's ray-tracing-enabled world or in Minecraft Preview, use deferred rendering, while Super Mario Mash-up Pack can only be used on Nintendo Switch, forcefully disables cross-platform multiplayer, and has no official alternatives or workarounds.

 - source of questions about Super Mario Mash-up Pack: ~~https://help.minecraft.net/hc/en-us/articles/4408894129933#h_01GK594JS1RQMYGF39SRT9J1ST , goes to "WHAT ADDITIONAL CONTENT IS INCLUDED?" but sourced from "CAN MY FRIENDS ON XBOX PLAY THE SUPER MARIO MASH-UP?"
 BS question.~~ Replaced by a question about signing-in Microsoft Account to Nintendo Switch.
 - Alternative source: https://help.minecraft.net/hc/en-us/articles/360034753992